Andy Serkis biography

 Date of Birth: April 20, 1964

-He received an Online Film Critics Society Awards nomination for "Best Supporting Actor" for his work in The Lord Of The Rings: The Two Towers and found himself the object of much speculation as to whether or not he should be considered for an Oscar, because although his character was computer generated, Gollum was modeled on Serkis' actual movements and as well, Serkis provided the voice.
+He received an Online Film Critics Society Awards nomination for "Best Supporting Actor" for his work in The Lord Of The Rings: The Two Towers and found himself the object of much speculation as to whether or not he should be considered for an Oscar, because although his character was computer generated, Gollum was modeled on Andy's actual movements and as well, Andy provided the voice.

 For his work in King Kong (2005), he won a 2006 Special Citation from the Toronto Film Critics Association Awards for his unprecedented work helping to realize the main character in King Kong (2005), as well as a VES Award from the Visual Effects Society Awards for Outstanding Animated Character in a Live Action Motion Picture.

-In his spare time, Serkis, a vegetarian, still loves to paint and has a passion for mountaineering.
+In his spare time, Andy, a vegetarian, still loves to paint and has a passion for mountaineering.
 He lives in North London with his wife, actress Lorraine Ashbourne and their three young children.

 Black Panther (2018)